 The recipe below costs about $1.66 per serving, including the rice and vegetables.
-(Chicken was on sale for $1.77 at HyVee this week).
-This is significantly cheaper than your average Chinese takeout, which usually ranges from $9 – $11 per entree.
+This is significantly cheaper than your average Chinese takeout, which usually ranges from $9 - $11 per entree.
+(Chicken was on sale for $1.77 at Hy-Vee this week).
+I would suggest purchasing chicken at Aldi's - they frequently have sales where you can purchase chicken breast in bulk for less than $2.00 per pound .

 - Leftovers, leftovers, leftovers!